TITLE: Executive Director, The Springfield WORKSITE: 1440 Monument Ave.

 The Executive Director is responsible for leading and managing strategy execution, administration, operations, and programs of the Springfield and Central Illinois African American History Museum (AAHM).
 The Executive Director works with the Board of Directors to fulfill the museum’s mission and manages the daily operations of business and administrative functions which includes program development and execution, financial performance management, customer and partner relationships, technology, and legal affairs.
 Develop and oversee strategies for increasing funding base and resources of the Museum.
 Additionally, the Executive Director provides supportive leadership to the Board President and Board of Directors.

-Provide mission-focused vision and conceptual leadership to the Museum through professional knowledge of museums.
-Direct and administer the Museum (operations, collections, registration, exhibitions, and educational programs) in compliance with law and in accordance with national standards in the museum profession.
+Provide mission-focused vision and conceptual leadership to the Museum.
+Direct and administer the Museum (operations, collections, registration, exhibitions, and educational programs).

 ABOUT THE MUSEUM